overwolf/overwolf.github.io/docs/topics/rating-and-reviews.md

 #### A few important notes

 * Only one reply per review.
 This means that after adding your response, you can only remove or edit it - but not add another reply.
-* Users can't respond to your reply, nor can they create a thread/discussion, etc. They can, h ever, edit their own review.
+* Users can't respond to your reply, nor can they create a thread/discussion, etc. They can, however, edit their own review.
 * Users does not receive any notification that you replied to their review.

 In future versions, we will add more features, such as notifying users when someone replies to their review.